 Nothing had changed fifteen years later, in 1998.
 At the end of Making Waves Merata stated that she was “so far not tempted” to make films in the States, where she was living.
 Accompanying that statement there are two wonderful ‘show, don’t tell’ scenes, of Merata and others on set, during Merata’s stint as second unit director on The Magnificent Seven.
 They illustrate racist and sexist behaviours and her “I’m so far not tempted” comment succinctly records their effects.
 As earlier, she wasn’t a masochist and had other more rewarding things to move on to.

-A little segment shown after Making Waves appeared on television was included after the Making Waves in the video I saw at the New Zealand Film Archive, and also highlights the challenges Merata faced as a Maori and a woman.
+A little segment shown after Making Waves appeared on television was included after the Making Waves in the video I saw at the New Zealand Film Archive, and it also highlights the challenges Merata faced as a Maori and a woman.
 Here, Derek Fox and Hone Kaa discuss what they’ve seen, and Merata herself.
-“She doesn’t just make waves, she upsets the waka”, says Hone.
-He refers to women as the “pain bearers of our society”, and to Merata as having broken through barriers.
-But he also talks how being Maori and being a Maori woman worked against her with the gatekeepers, in the funding structures that work best for white men.
+'She doesn’t just make waves, she upsets the waka', says Hone.
+He refers to women as the 'pain bearers of our society', and to Merata as having broken through barriers.
+But he also talks how being Maori and being a Maori woman worked against her with the gatekeepers, in the funding structures that work best for white men and in recent years for Maori men, too.
 Twelve years further on again, I remember a comment one of Merata’s contemporaries made to me last year.
-“There may be a celluloid ceiling for white women”, she said, “but for Maori women there’s a concrete wall”.
+'There may be a celluloid ceiling for white women', she said, 'but for Maori women there’s a concrete wall'.

 I think that it’s too expensive not to make Cousins.
 We in Aotearoa New Zealand need this film.
 The world needs this film, especially the half of us who are female.
 As a tribute to Merata, to her extraordinary life and work, would it be possible for everyone concerned to put everything aside to make Cousins?
 Could the NZFC declare a moratorium on all other features until Cousins goes into principal photography?
 Search internationally for a script expert or two if necessary, if managing the three-protagonist/single protagonist narrative is too challenging locally?
 Search the highways and byways of international and local funding, for people and institutions who understand the human rights elements that underpin Merata’s vision of brilliant Maori story telling, whose contributions could supplement the NZFC’s?
 Could we all donate a dollar for each of our own cousins?
 Could the government request a wee Cousins tithe from cinemas for a year, and from patrons at next year’s rugby World Cup?